Tony Cruz (baseball): Kansas City Royals

 On December 2, 2015, the Cardinals traded Cruz to their cross-state rivals, the Kansas City Royals for minor leaguer José Martínez.
 He was up and down in the majors with the Royals in 2016.
 He was designated for assignment on November 18, 2016, and released on November 23.

 San Diego Padres

 On February 7, 2017, Cruz signed a minor league contract with the San Diego Padres organization.
-He was assigned to the El Paso Chihuahuas, where he would spend the entire season.
-He elected free agency on November 6, 2017.
+He was assigned to the El Paso Chihuahuas, where he would spend the entire season, playing in 51 games and hitting .280/.341/.458 with 7 home runs and 27 RBI.
+Cruz elected free agency following the season on November 6.

 Cincinnati Reds

-On December 19, 2017 Cruz signed a minor league deal with the Cincinnati Reds.
-On May 8, 2018, Cruz was recalled from AAA Louisville after the Reds traded catcher Devin Mesoraco to the Mets for Matt Harvey.
+On December 19, 2017, Cruz signed a minor league deal with the Cincinnati Reds.
+On May 8, 2018, Cruz was recalled from the Triple–A Louisville Bats after the Reds traded catcher Devin Mesoraco to the Mets for Matt Harvey.
 He was released on June 21.